 - If it is essential that employees work between multiple sites in the same shift, ensure that all movement between work sites is recorded accurately to allow contact tracing if required.

-Workplace directions issued by the Chief Health Officer also include specific requirements about reducing work across multiples sites, working for more than one employer and record keeping, which must be followed.
+Workplace directions issued by the Victorian CHO also include specific requirements about reducing work across multiples sites, working for more than one employer and record keeping, which must be followed.
 These may differ by industry and area.

 Communication and employee welfare

-- keep up to date with information on coronavirus (COVID-19) and regularly share this information with employees and HSRs, if any
+- keep up to date with information on COVID-19 and regularly share this information with employees and HSRs, if any

 - provide information to employees in a format that they can easily understood, for example, in their own language

 - provide information to employees in multiple formats, for example, emails, posters and verbally

 - ensure there are contingency plans in place for employee replacement when necessary

 Employers have duties under the OHS Act, which include that they must, so far as is reasonably practicable: